Hrithikai/Perception-Track.ai/README.md

 Maybe the file may seem a bit to long but if u Read every line and understand then it will be way easier to work with.
 Try to do some changes and with improvisation of exsiting code.

+## THIS SINGLE PROJECT CAN BE USED AS MULTIPLE PROJECT ( SEPERATE THE SECTIONS )
 Overview:
 Two AI-powered detection systems using YOLOv8: